amirsafaridevs/product-sort-customizer/README.md

-# Product Sorter for WooCommerce by ASD
+# Custom Product Display Order on Category and Tag Pages

 A powerful WordPress plugin that allows administrators to define custom product sorting for each WooCommerce category and tag independently.

 ## Description

-Category Product Sorter for WooCommerce enables you to manage the display order of products within each product category separately.
-This means a product can have different positions in different categories, giving you complete control over how products are displayed to your customers.
+This plugin enables you to manage the display order of products within each WooCommerce category and tag separately.
+A product can have different positions in different categories and tags, giving you complete control over how products are displayed to your customers.

 ## Features